-CodeTEST® is an obsolete tool made by Metrowerks® that was used to support testing of embedded software.
+CodeTEST® is a legacy tool made by Metrowerks® that was used to support testing of embedded software.
 Its primary uses are to measure software timing and structural code coverage.
-In spite of its obsolescence, many projects continue to use CodeTEST.
+In spite of its nature as a legacy tool, many projects continue to use CodeTEST.

-A part of the CodeTEST solution was the CodeTEST Probe, a hardware device that connects to the target and collects trace data produced by the CodeTEST instrumentation.
-The hardware is obsolete and there are no replacement parts available for it.
+One part of the CodeTEST solution was the CodeTEST Probe, a hardware device that connects to the target and collects trace data produced by the CodeTEST instrumentation.
+The hardware is no longer supported or maintained and no replacement parts are available for it.
 CodeTEST can be used in three modes, depending on where the code runs and on the data collection mechanism:

 - CodeTEST Native.
 This allows code to be executed on host, and for verification data to be collected by CodeTEST for analysis.

 - Software in-circuit.
 In this mode, instrumented applications are executed on the embedded target.
 Data for analysis by CodeTEST such as coverage and timing is stored within target memory.

 - Hardware in-circuit.
 In this mode, the CodeTEST probe provides hardware support for tracing.

 Why is CodeTEST still in use?

 The first reason CodeTEST is still in use is that for a long time there was no clear alternative to using it.
 Also, risks were perceived in switching to a different approach – for example, it may be a concern that migrating to other tools could result in increased resource usage such as CPU utilization and memory overhead.